rehierl/abstract-properties/02-x-mathematics/_notes.md

 - an order over the components of a container
 - the order of a simple set is ... total!

-point out the similarties between the operators
+point out the similarities between operators
 - defined for sets and sequences
 - i.e. subset-of, substring-of
 - lost thought - the quantififers ?!?